Beyond financials: shaping the future of economic impact reporting

 GRI opens applications for Economic Impact Standard Working Group

-GRI’s Economic Impact Topic Standards were first published in 2016.
-Seven years later, the world, and the expectations around how organizations report their impact on the economies and communities around them, have changed.
+GRI first published Topic Standards for economic impact in 2016.
+Seven years later, the world, and the expectations of how organizations report their impact on the economies and communities around them, have changed.
 There are increasing calls from both policy makers and wider society for organizations to understand and report the impact they have through their activities.

 - According to the Edelman Trust Barometer 2023, 82% of people believe CEOs (and therefore organizations) should take a public stand on climate change.

-- However, the majority of people (53%) think that businesses are not doing enough.
+- However, more than half (53%) think that businesses are not doing enough.

-- A recent PWC survey of investors believes the way an organization manages ESG risk and opportunities is an important factor in their investment decision making.
+- A recent PWC survey of investors found the way an organization manages ESG risk and opportunities is an important factor in their investment decision making.

 Traditional metrics for measuring an organization’s economic impact - GDP growth, profitability, shareholder returns - are increasingly seen as inadequate.